jfrancai/portfolio/content/projects/node-guardians/Wintermute-Rekt-d0fd4609147941e6af7fcc68ef81da6a/_index.md

 console.log("Data keys has been loaded");

-let newPoint = Point.fromHex(
+// We start from the public key we found let newPoint = Point.fromHex( "04077029792b56144069fac2787ca35fad37f7f0634236ba02e307bff5a2f120e1c1484a687dc468e671eef339d1437d02d51949973ccfd29f33efe9aa4b9a6017", );
-  "04077029792b56144069fac2787ca35fad37f7f0634236ba02e307bff5a2f120e1c1484a687dc468e671eef339d1437d02d51949973ccfd29f33efe9aa4b9a6017",
-);

 for (let i = 1; ; i++) {
+	// Then we do the opposite operation made to find the Vanity address (add -> substract) newPoint = newPoint.subtract(Point.BASE);
-  newPoint = newPoint.subtract(Point.BASE); // part of the set of the candidate pub key const hexNewPoint = newPoint.toHex();
+  const hexNewPoint = newPoint.toHex();

+	// if the public key exist in the db then it's the public key seed used
-  if (map[hexNewPoint] !== undefined) {
+	// to generate the vanity public key! if (map[hexNewPoint] !== undefined) {
     const seedKey = new Uint8Array(map[hexNewPoint]);
     console.log(seedKey);
     const deadKey = BigNumber.from(seedKey).add(i);

-    console.log(
+		// We print out the private key found console.log(
       `i = ${i}\nPrivate Key: ${deadKey.toHexString()}\nPublic key: ${hexNewPoint}`,
     );